top of page

 • Contact the tenant: Ask about the situation and confirm their safety.
 If the unit becomes uninhabitable, the tenant might qualify for temporary housing or reimbursement for additional living expenses.

-• Contact the insurance provider: Notify your insurer quickly.
+• Contact the insurance provider: Notify your insurer immediately.
 Some landlord insurance policies cover sudden and accidental events or even limited medical expenses.

 • Repair and communicate: Begin repairs as soon as possible.
 Update the tenant on progress and timelines.
 If the landlord responsible fails to act promptly, the tenant may withhold rent under local laws.